scipy-conference/scipy_proceedings/papers/laurie_stephey/stephey_thomas_bailey.rst

 applications often run faster on them out of the box), they are increasingly crowded.
-For this reason NERSC established a program called NESAP (NERSC Exascale Science Applications Program, :cite:`noauthor_nesap_nodate`) to help science teams transision successfully to the KNL nodes.
+For this reason NERSC established a program called NESAP (NERSC Exascale Science Applications Program, :cite:`noauthor_nesap_nodate`) to help science teams transition successfully to the KNL nodes.
 NESAP provides technical expertise from NERSC staff and vendors like Intel and Cray to science teams to improve the performance of their application on the Cori KNL partition and prepare for the manycore future of high-performance computing (HPC).